SEP007/resources/member-fines.md

-# Fines for members for not beeing cool
+# Fines for members for not being cool

 ## Fines